Majjz/Google_Group_Monitoring/README.md

     AUTOREMEDIATE_JOIN (boolean): Set to true to automatically remediate groups that allow all domain users to join.
     AUTOREMEDIATE_VIEW (boolean): Set to true to automatically remediate groups that are visible to all domain users or the public.
     SLACK_ALERTING (boolean): Set to true to enable Slack notifications.
-    SLACK_WEBHOOK (string): The webhook URL for your Slack channel.
+    SLACK_WEBHOOK (string): The webhook URL for your Slack APP.
     DOMAIN (string): The domain name of your Google Workspace.

 ## Installation